-At June 30, 2005, the Company held no available-for-sale securities.
-At December 31, 2004 the Company's available-for-sale securities consisted of auction rate securities for which interest or dividend rates are generally re-set for periods of up to 90 days.
-The auction rate securities held at December 31, 2004 were investments in preferred stock.
+At September 30, 2005 and December 31, 2004 the Company's available-for-sale securities consisted of auction rate securities for which interest or dividend rates are generally re-set based on an auction process for periods of up to 90 days.
+The auction rate securities outstanding at September 30, 2005 and December 31, 2004 were investments in preferred stock.
 In the fourth quarter of 2004, the Company reclassified its auction rate securities from cash and cash equivalents to short-term investments-available-for-sale securities.
+At September 30, 2005, the Company held auction rate securities of \$37.0 million that had no maturity dates.